German submarine U-97 (1940): First patrol

 The boat's first patrol began with her departure from Kiel on 17 February 1941.
 Her route took her across the North Sea and through the gap between Iceland and the Faroe Islands.

 She sank three ships on the 24th; Mansepool, Jonathon Holt, both southwest of the Faroe Islands and British Gunner 273 nmi northwest of Cape Wrath (northern Scotland).
+Among those lost in the sinking of the Jonathon Holt was the travel writer Robert Byron.
 The Flower-class corvette HMS Petunia had ordered the crew of British Gunner to abandon their vessel even though the master had said the ship could be towed to safety.

 The U-boat then damaged G.C.
 Brøvig.
 The Norwegian tanker was a victim of U-97's third attack on Convoy OB 289.
 The torpedo strike caused her to lose her bow, but the bulkhead held and the engines remained usable.
 With assistance from HMS Petunia, she arrived at Stornoway (in the Outer Hebrides), on 27 February.
 She was subsequently repaired and returned to service.

 The patrol was somewhat marred when a crew-member was lost overboard on 3 March.
 The submarine docked at Lorient in occupied France on 7 March.